-- The Council revalues its property assets regularly and assesses each year whether or not there is anything that could have a material impact of the value of an asset.
+- The Council revalues its property assets regularly and assesses each year whether there could have been a material impact on an assets value.
 Where there is a potential material impact the assets are revalued.
 All revaluations are undertaken by the Council's RICS qualified valuer with specialist advice as appropriate.
 Investment properties are revalued annually and an impairment review is also undertaken annually.
 When assets are revalued their useful lives are re-assessed.
-During 2017/18 two assets were valued and the revised values are incorporated within the accounts.
+During 2018/19 four assets were valued and the revised values are incorporated within the accounts.
 The impact of the revaluations and any subsequent changes in useful lives are not considered material for depreciation purposes.
-The Council holds an investment in preference and ordinary shares in Malvern Hills Science Park.
+The Council holds an investment in preference and ordinary shares in MHSP.
 This investment is held at fair value in the balance sheet, with the preference shares being valued at cost plus any accrued dividends and ordinary shares being valued based on projected share holders funds.
 This arrangement is deemed a long-term investment and is treated as such in the balance sheet. - The Council has identified components within long-term assets as being an individual component such as a boiler, air conditioning unit or lift with a value in excess of 20% of the total value of the asset or £100,000 (which ever is higher).
 Any components meeting this criteria will be accounted for in accordance with the requirements for component accounting.
 There are currently no components separately identified. - The Council has made a provision for business rates appeals, based on various factors including the outcomes of previous appeals, local knowledge and indicative information from the valuation office.